codecrafters-io/build-your-own-shell/stage_descriptions/base-06-ez5.md

-In this stage, you'll implement the `type` builtin command for your shell.
+In this stage, you'll implement the `type` builtin for your shell.

+### The `type` Builtin

-The `type` builtin is used to determine how a command would be interpreted if used.
-Example:
+The [`type`](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/type.html) builtin is used to determine how a command would be interpreted if used.
+It checks whether a command is a builtin, an executable file, or unrecognized.

+For example:

 ```bash
 $ type echo